Skip to main content

 Avoid unnecessary jargon, legalistic prose, unexplained abbreviations or acronyms, rarely used Latin terms (for example inter alia, ad hoc, ibid).

 We lose trust from our users if we write government buzzwords and jargon.
 Often, these words are too general and vague and can lead to misinterpretation or empty, meaningless text.
-We need to be concrete, use plain English and be very clear about what we are doing.
+We must use plain English.

 There is more advice on jargon and when and how to avoid it when translating text into Welsh in the BydTermCymru Arddulliadur.